 - Offshore (PZZ745): 10 nm out to 60 nm (including San Clemente Island).

-- Today’s Reality: Conditions change significantly if you cross that 10-mile line.
+- Example: Conditions change significantly if you cross that 10-mile line.
 Inshore waves are 3–4 feet, but offshore they climb to 4–5 feet with higher winds.

 2.Evaluate the Wind Speed: Baseline Power.